Hypervitaminosis DVitamin D toxicity

 Vitamin D is a fat-soluble vitamin.
-Fat-soluble vitamins are stored in the body's fatty tissue.Read Article Now Book Mark Article
+Fat-soluble vitamins are stored in the body's fatty tissue and liver.Read Article Now Book Mark Article

 The cause is excess intake of vitamin D. The doses need to be very high, far above what most medical providers normally prescribe.